Soccer – Frequently Asked Questions

 What’s the schedule?
 When will my division play?

 Because our league play calendar is so full, we cannot give exact times until team registration is complete.
 While we have an estimated schedule in mind, it’s always subject to change based on overall registration numbers in each division.
 Rest assured that while trying to balance a schedule for over 100 teams, we are still trying to make sure we do what makes sense for YOUR team.
-(Your 7 year old, for example, isn’t going to have a 9pm kickoff!)
-We do all we can to keep schedules consistent so our families and teams know what to expect.
-You CAN call the office at 567-712-7175 to get a general idea of when we EXPECT your age group and division to have their games, but PLEASE understand this is always subject to change!
+(Your 7 year old, for example, isn’t going to have a 9pm kickoff) We do all we can to keep schedules consistent so our families and teams know what to expect.
+You may check our Soccer Leagues page to find out the typical day/times of your division, but please understand this is always subject to change!

 Will my child’s team have practices?

 League registration includes games only.
 We welcome practice rental requests, and teams registered for league play get a discounted rental rate!
 Because our schedule fills so quickly (and fully) with league play, we can never guarantee the availability of practice rentals for your team.
 For the best chance of booking a time, call us as far in advance as possible, and try to pick dates BEFORE the start of a session.
 It’s a great way to get your players ready for the fast paced high scoring play of indoor again!

 If you part of a team, please have your coach/team contact register your entire team.
 Your coach/team contact will register and pay for the entire team at one time.
 You will then work out the payment details with your coach/team contact.
 Apex will only accept one payment per team.
 If you are the coach/team contact, please use our “Team Registration Form”.
 The team registration form must be received by the deadline date, which is 7 days before the start of a session.
 Teams may pay the full team registration amount or the non refundable $150 first payment/deposit.

 If you are NOT part of a team, please register as an individual and Apex Sports Zone will place you on a team.